Tips During Your Pregnancy To Sleep Better

 Dreamstimefree 1121369

-Morning is a common occurrence during the first of pregnancy so finding a comfortable way to is a huge concern.
+Morning sickness is a common occurrence during the first of so finding a comfortable way to sleep is a huge concern.
 You’ll likely be uncomfortable throughout your pregnancy but it will be most evident during the first month especially when it comes down to positions you can and cannot sleep in.
-Generally, you’ll probably feel the hottest right after lunch time so keeping cool has always been a priority for pregnant women.
+Generally, you’ll probably the hottest right after lunch time so keeping cool has always been a priority for pregnant women.
 So if you’re finding it hard to sleep at night, remember that getting air flow in your room is one of the best ways of ensuring a restful night’s sleep!
 Sleeping on your back not only drags downward on the spinal cord but more pressure is placed on the large intestine, which in turn can give you hemorrhoids and constipation.
 There are several pillows like one that wraps around your knees or a flat pillow under your head to alleviate some of the pressure off of your organs.

 You’ll find you have to go to the bathroom more often and having to get up multiple times a night is unavoidable.
 The best way to make this easier on yourself is to restrict your water intake no less than 2 hours before going to bed.
-Also, have some lights on that can be dimmed or lower intensity so as not wake yourself up; instead, it will make it easier for you to stay in sleep mode so when you need to get up in the middle of the night, it won’t interfere with your body’s rest .
+Also, have some lights on that can be dimmed or lower intensity so as not wake yourself up; instead, it will make it easier for you to stay in sleep mode so when you need to get up in the middle of the night, it won’t interfere with your body’s rest cycle.

 You might find your mind preoccupied with the thought of the new baby, but don’t worry!
-There are plenty of quick little things you can do to calm yourself down and get some rest — try practicing a little exercises like meditation, journaling or gentle restorative yoga after dinner.
-If you’re still feeling tired even after doing those , then don’t waste any more time trying to go back to sleep.
+There are plenty of quick little things you can do to calm yourself down and get some rest — try practicing a few little exercises like meditation, journaling or gentle restorative yoga after dinner.
+If you’re still feeling tired even after doing those activities, then don’t waste any more time trying to go back to sleep.
 Instead, get out of bed and go do something else until you feel rested enough to try again later!

 Previous Article